prestodb/presto/presto-docs/src/main/sphinx/sql/show-role-grants.rst

 Description
 -----------

-List non-recursively the ``ROLE``s that have been granted to the session user in ``catalog``, or the current catalog if ``catalog`` is not specified.
+List non-recursively the roles that have been granted to the session user in ``catalog``, or the current catalog if ``catalog`` is not specified.